woodstockcs/labs/html/README.md

 {% video https://www.youtube.com/watch?v=1TgTA4o_AM8&feature=youtu.be %}

-Learn more about images, links, headings, paragraphs, list and tables

 {% spoiler "Learn more about images, links, headings, paragraphs, list and tables" %}

 {% endspoiler %}